robo-tommy/jsonapi-parse/README.md

 # JSONAPI Parse

-ES6 rewrite of https://github.com/mysidewalk/jsonapi-parse for myself.
+ES2015 (ES6) module rewrite of https://github.com/mysidewalk/jsonapi-parse for myself.

 This library is currently complies and works with [JSON API v1.0](http://jsonapi.org/format/).